tidymodels/tidymodels.org/learn/work/fairness-readmission/index.md

 :::

-8.8% of patients readmitted within 30 days after being discharged from the hospital.
+8.8% of patients were readmitted within 30 days after being discharged from the hospital.
 This is an example of a modeling problem with a _class imbalance_, where one value of the outcome variable is much more common than another.
 Now, taking a look at the counts of those in each protected class:

 ::: {.cell layout-align="center"}